Year since Washington change, Native sports imagery evolving

 Washington will not have any kind of Native American imagery as part of its next name, and the subject is still evolving across sports in the year since the storied NFL franchise dropped arguably the most polarizing moniker left in the pros.

-With Major League Baseball's Cleveland Indians set to adopt a new name at some point and the Atlanta Braves, NFL's Kansas City Chiefs, NHL's Chicago Blackhawks and NCAA's Florida State Seminoles holding on to theirs at least for now, Washington's process is the furthest along and bears watching as the possibilities get narrowed down.
+With Major League Baseball's Cleveland Indians set to adopt a new name at some point and the Atlanta Braves, the NFL's Kansas City Chiefs, the NHL's Chicago Blackhawks and the NCAA's Florida State Seminoles holding onto theirs for now, Washington's process is the furthest along and bears watching as the possibilities get narrowed down.

 Wright, who was named Washington's team president in August, ruled out Warriors in a lengthy post on the team's website Monday, saying feedback from Native American communities showed “deep-seated discomfort” about that name.